Safer Care Systems and Transitions

 - understanding and testing solutions to the threats to safety in the 'inpatient to community' circuit of care in mental health services and offender healthcare.

-We will develop indicators for transitional safety and will develop and test new systems of routine data collection and analysis for transitional safety as a cross-theme project.
+We are developing indicators for transitional safety and will develop and test new systems of routine data collection and analysis for transitional safety as a cross-theme project.

 - Professor Chris Armitage